NBA All-Star Game Most Valuable Player

 The NBA All-Star Game Kobe Bryant Most Valuable Player (MVP) is an annual National Basketball Association (NBA) award given to the player(s) voted best of the annual All-Star Game.
 The award was established in 1953 when NBA officials decided to designate an MVP for each year's game.
 The league also re-honored players from the previous two All-Star Games.
 Ed Macauley and Paul Arizin were selected as the 1951 and 1952 MVP winners respectively.
 The winner is voted upon by a panel of media members, who cast their vote after the conclusion of the game.
 The fan voting accounts for 25% of the voting.
 The player(s) with the most votes or ties for the most votes wins the award.
-In February 2020, Commissioner Adam Silver renamed the NBA All-Star Game Most Valuable Player in honor of four-time winner Kobe Bryant, who had died in a helicopter crash a few weeks prior to the 2020 game.
+In February 2020, Commissioner Adam Silver renamed the NBA All-Star Game Most Valuable Player in honor of four-time winner Kobe Bryant, who had died in a helicopter crash three weeks prior to the 2020 game.

-As of 2025, the most recent recipient is Golden State Warriors guard Stephen Curry.
+As of 2026, the most recent recipient is Minnesota Timberwolves guard Anthony Edwards.
 Bryant and Bob Pettit are the only two players to win the All-Star Game MVP four times.
 Oscar Robertson, Michael Jordan, Shaquille O'Neal, and LeBron James have each won the award three times, while Bob Cousy, Julius Erving, Isiah Thomas, Magic Johnson, Karl Malone, Allen Iverson, Russell Westbrook, Kevin Durant, and Stephen Curry have all won the award twice.
 James became the youngest to win the award in 2006 at the age of 21 years and 1 month.
 No All-Star Game MVP was named in 1999 since the game was canceled due to the league's lockout.
 Four of the games had joint winners—Elgin Baylor and Pettit in 1959, John Stockton and Malone in 1993, O'Neal and Tim Duncan in 2000, and O'Neal and Bryant in 2009.
 O'Neal became the first player in All-Star history to share two MVP awards as well as the first player to win the award with multiple teams.
 The Los Angeles Lakers have had eleven winners while the Boston Celtics have had nine.
 Duncan of the U.S. Virgin Islands, Kyrie Irving of Australia, and Giannis Antetokounmpo of Greece are the only winners not born in the United States.
 Both Duncan and Irving are American citizens, but are considered "international" players by the NBA because they were not born in one of the fifty states or Washington, D.C.
 Antetokounmpo of Greece is the only winner to be trained entirely outside the U.S.; Irving lived in the U.S. since age two, and Duncan played U.S. college basketball at Wake Forest.